isomerpages/moe-jurongwestsec/_about-us/Direct School Admission (DSA–Sec).md

 <td rowspan="1" colspan="1">
 <p>Our Sports and Games have been making steady progress with the most recent
-achievements being the school’s Basketball boys achieving West Zone Top 4 Placing in 2018 and Volleyball boys achieving West Zone Top 4 Placings since 2018.
-Our Netball Girls have also been performing consistently to attain Top 8 placings within the West Zone Inter-School Competition.</p>
+achievements being the school’s Basketball boys achieving West Zone Top 4 Placing in 2018 and 2023.&nbsp; Volleyball boys achieved West Zone Top 4 Placings since 2015 and has attained National Top 8 Placing for C Boys in 2022 and National Top 4 Placing for C Boys in 2023 .
+Our Netball Girls have also been performing consistently to attain Top 8 Placings within the West Zone Inter-School Competition.</p>
 </td>
 </tr>
 <tr>